 Professor Beets-Tan's clinical expertise is in oncologic and abdominal imaging.
 Her track record is in colorectal cancer imaging research.
 The research at her department is multidisciplinary and focuses on modern imaging technology for early diagnosis, response prediction, interventional oncology and artificial intelligence.

-Professor Beets-Tan is the chair of the ESR Board of Directors, immediate past President of the ESGAR, former President of the ESOI and former member of the EU Mission Board for Cancer.
+Professor Beets-Tan is the Scientific Director of EIBIR, former Chair of the ESR Board of Directors, past President of the ESGAR, former President of the ESOI and former member of the EU Mission Board for Cancer.
 As president of various societies, Professor Beets-Tan has instigated a collaboration between radiological and other medical organisations because she believes that a multidisciplinary team approach to treatment is the key to better patient outcomes.

 Professor Beets-Tan is a member of several editorial boards of peer-reviewed journals and books, has authored or co-authored over 400 publications, and delivered over 550 lectures in radiological and clinical society meetings.
 She participates in research councils of the Dutch Organisation of Science and the Dutch Cancer Society.
 She has received several scientific and teaching awards, including the 2013 ESOR Best Teacher Award and the ISMRM Outstanding Teacher Award in 2008, 2009, and 2014.